FIWARE/tutorials.NGSI-LD/docs/ngsi-ld-operations.md

 `urn:ngsi-ld:TemperatureSensor:001`.
 The payload body does not contain an `@context` attribute since the `Accept: application/json` was set.

-Combine the `options=keyValues` parameter with the `attrs` parameter to retrieve a limited set of key-value pairs.
+Combine the `format=simplified` parameter with the `attrs` parameter to retrieve a limited set of key-value pairs.

 ### Read Multiple attributes values from a Data Entity